Table of Contents[Hide][Show]

 Kennedy Space Center actually sells tickets for upcoming official NASA launches.
 Learn more about the price and process on the Kennedy Space Center website.
 This site is used for equatorial orbital launches.

 Vanderberg Air Force Base offers free viewing spots for official NASA launches.
-A bus ride is required since the sights don’t offer public parking.
+A bus ride is required since the site doesn’t offer public parking.
 Another option for rocket launches is a beach since the rockets head out over the Pacific Ocean.
 This site is used for polar orbital launches.

 NASA Wallops Flight Center offers free viewing spots for NASA launches from the Visitor Center.
 Located just four miles from the launch pad with free parking on a first-come, first-served basis.
 This site is used for sub-orbital NASA launches.